 “A problem well stated is a problem half solved” Charles Kettering

-Instead of building a wall, why don’t we address the real reasons that Mexicans immigrate into the US.
+Instead of building a wall, why don’t we address the real reasons that Mexicans and Central Americans immigrate into the US.
 More opportunity in the US and poverty in Mexico.
 But most Mexicans would rather stay in their own country with their family rather than move to the US.

 After World War II, The Marshal Plan helped Europe to rebuild itself into a vital economy that was good for both Europe and the US.
 Coincidentally, that 4 year plan also cost $12b (but admittedly in 1945 dollars) which is about what the wall is expected to cost.
 It included objectives to remove trade barriers, adopt modern business practices, and encouraged union membership 1.

 The wall will likely only benefit the businesses that build it, and of course the politicians they support.
 And once complete, anyone who wants to enter the US can still do so via the 11,323 miles of coastline or the 3,987 mile Canadian boarder!